 Similarly, when you need to preset a white balance, the best way is to use while shooting a white or gray card under the desired lighting conditions.
 Once locked in, you can then aim the camera at other parts of the scene to judge the color of the lighting.
 Starting with version 1.11 on iOS 8 or higher, you can also set the camera’s white balance to 3200 K or 5600 K, to preview scene color using standard white-balance presets.

 I often set an exposure on Cine Meter II by progressively covering the lens with my finger until the exposure opens up to where I want it, or aiming my iDevice more and more towards a light source until the picture gets as dark as I want it.

-speed settings in Cine Meter II’s light meter, you’re changing the
+shutter speed settings in Cine Meter II’s light meter, you’re changing the inputs for the

 By the same token, setting Meter Compensation only affects Cine Meter II’s exposure readout; it has no effect on the camera’s own determination of proper exposure, or how its picture is captured or displayed.